Real ID Act: Identification documents

-The system used to share databases of identification documents between states and territories is the State-to State (S2S) Verification Service, supported by the State Pointer Exchange Services (SPEXS) platform, developed by the American Association of Motor Vehicle Administrators (AAMVA) with federal funds.
+The system used to share databases of identification documents between states and territories is the State-to-State (S2S) Verification Service, supported by the State Pointer Exchange Services (SPEXS) platform, developed by the American Association of Motor Vehicle Administrators (AAMVA) with federal funds.
 Although the Real ID Act requires that states and territories share their databases, this requirement was not included in the DHS criteria to certify their compliance.

-States and territories are still allowed to issue identification documents that do not satisfy the Real ID requirements, but in this case the document must state that it may not be accepted for federal purposes.
+States and territories are still allowed to issue identification documents that do not satisfy the Real ID requirements, but in this case, the document must state that it may not be accepted for federal purposes.

 Immigration

 Asylum

 The Real ID Act increased the burden of proof for individuals applying for asylum.
-It authorized immigration judges to require that applicants present evidence for their asylum claim if available, in addition to their testimony, and to determine the credibility of witnesses based on their demeanor, plausibility and consistency.
-The law also eliminated the numerical limit on individuals granted asylum, which was previously set at 10,000 per year.
+It authorized immigration judges to require that applicants present evidence for their asylum claim, if available, in addition to their testimony and to determine the credibility of witnesses based on their demeanor, plausibility, and consistency.
+The law also eliminated the numerical limit on individuals granted asylum, previously set at 10,000 per year.